 Financial Access Initiative

-FAI is housed at NYU's Robert F. Wagner Graduate School of Public Service and was founded in 2006 by economists Jonathan Morduch (New York University), Dean Karlan (Northwestern University), and Sendhil Mullainathan (University of Chicago).
+FAI is housed at NYU's Robert F. Wagner Graduate School of Public Service.
+The center was founded in 2006 by economists Jonathan Morduch (New York University), Dean Karlan (Northwestern University), and Sendhil Mullainathan (University of Chicago).
 Initial funding was provided by the Bill & Melinda Gates Foundation.

-Over the last decade, public and private efforts, aided by digital technology, have yielded huge but uneven progress in getting more people access to formal financial tools and services.
-But gaps still remain—between women and men, urban and rural—and disadvantaged communities in rich and poor countries risk falling further behind.
+Over the last decade, millions of people have gained access to formal financial tools and services.
+But big gaps remain, and disadvantaged communities in both rich and poor countries risk falling further behind.
 FAI works to close these gaps, by exploring how financial services can better meet the needs and improve the lives of poor households and small businesses.